This topic will tell you

 come back or has spread, see the topic

-happens when cells that are not normal grow in your
+means that cells that aren't normal are growing in your

 colon or rectum.
 These cells grow together and form polyps.
 Over time, some polyps can turn into cancer.